catwith1hat/catwith1hat.github.io/_posts/2025-04-30-max_source_epoch.md

 ### A detour of the inactivity leak and correlation penalties

-Okay, what's so bad with slashing?
-You heard that in Electra they reduced the penality even further.
+Okay, what's so bad about slashing?
+You heard that in Electra, they reduced the penality even further.
 It's like 0.032 ETH now, right?
 So let us move forward and switch sides.